 Use plenty of cold water to cool horses down after exercise, applied by a hosepipe or using sponges and buckets.
-Excess water should be scraped off to prevent it from trapping heat on the horse’s body and potentially increasing the horse's temperature, particularly if using buckets and sponges.
 Using a hosepipe or buckets of water with ice added will have a greater cooling effect and will lower the horse’s body temperature more quickly.
-However, research by Dr David Marlin, who led studies on thermoregulation in the build-up to the 1996 Atlanta Olympic Games, showed in one study that if you are using cold water (15 degrees or less, 5 degrees is ideal), it doesn't need to be scraped off for it to be effective in cooling the horse, particularly horses exhibiting signs of heat exhaustion/heatstroke: it is more important to continuously apply cold water all over the horse's body and it may be 10-15 mins before you may see any effect.
+Research by Dr David Marlin, who led studies on thermoregulation in the build-up to the 1996 Atlanta Olympic Games, showed in one study that if you are using cold water (15 degrees or less, 5 degrees is ideal), it doesn't need to be scraped off for it to be effective in cooling the horse, particularly horses exhibiting signs of heat exhaustion/heatstroke: it is more important to continuously apply cold water all over the horse's body and it may be 10-15 mins before you may see any effect.
 It is recommended that the horse be walked for short periods until it has cooled down in order to prevent muscle spasms.

 Heat stroke, also known as heat exhaustion or hyperthermia, is a condition that occurs with horses performing intensive levels of work in excessively hot or humid conditions.
 When the horse is unable to lose body heat, its body temperature goes up rapidly, causing severe (and sometimes fatal) health issues.
 Therefore, heat stress must be treated promptly and properly.